 The zebrafish facility within the School of Biological and Chemical Sciences at QMUL is dedicated to the maintenance of wild type, mutant and transgenic stock lines (for available lines please contact facility manager).

 We provide zebrafish embryos as well as adults for your experimental needs subject to home office guidelines.
 We can accommodate specific requirements, giving advice on experimental design and guidance regarding current home office guidelines.
-Please refer to our service level agreement [PDF 45KB].
+Please refer to our Zebrafish Facility - Service Level Agreement [PDF 53KB].

 All established lines are from bleached embryos.